segunak/SegunAkinyemi.com/docs/_posts/2023-06-13-roches-maxim.md

 ## Embracing the Maxim

 If I had known about Roche's Maxim when I first started on the project, I would've proudly dropped it on my colleagues in meetings, taking care to appear a refined intellectual in the process.
 Do you know how cool it is to go around spouting _maxims_?
 Nothing says "I know what I'm talking about" (or perhaps, "I'm a pretentious snob") more than having a maxim or carefully curated philosophical quote up your sleeve at all times.
-In an instant, you become the go-to authority in the room for the topic at hand, deserved or not.

 Jokes aside, I couldn't be happier to have discovered Roche's Maxim.
 If embraced, it can be a golden rule that keeps data flowing smoothly, teams smiling, and companies thriving.
 In a world where data is king, it provides a simple path toward keeping ETL processes [perfectly balanced, as all things should be](https://knowyourmeme.com/memes/perfectly-balanced){:target="_blank"}.